Combined degree programme in collaboration with Witten/Herdecke University

-The double degree programme offers students from both universities the opportunity to obtain a graduate degree from the Zurich University of Applied Sciences (ZHAW) and the Witten/Herdecke University (UW/H) at the same time.
+The combined degree programme offers students from both universities the opportunity to obtain a Master’s degree from Zurich University of Applied Sciences (ZHAW) as well as Witten/Herdecke University (UW/H).

-The double degree programme offers students from both universities the opportunity to obtain a graduate degree simultanously from the Zurich University of Applied Sciences (ZHAW) and the Witten/Herdecke University (UW/H).
+The combined degree programme offers students from both universities the opportunity to obtain Master’s degrees from Zurich University of Applied Sciences (ZHAW) and Witten/Herdecke University (UW/H) simultaneously.

 After successful completion of the double degree programme, the following degrees will be awarded by the two partner universities: